cmu-phil/tetrad-manual-rtd/docs/workflows/choose-an-algorithm.md

 After exploring your data (see *Data Exploration*), the next step in the causal analysis workflow is to choose appropriate discovery methods and clarify the assumptions you are willing to make.

 There is no single “best” algorithm for all problems.
 Different methods rely on different assumptions, emphasize different aspects of the data, and produce different kinds of output.
-This page is intended to help you make **reasonable starting choices**, rather than final commitments.
+The goal at this stage is to make **reasonable starting choices**, not final commitments.

 ---

 ## What This Page Covers

-This page helps you:
+This page is intended to help you:

 - Identify the assumptions that matter most for causal discovery
 - Understand how those assumptions map to families of algorithms